-So, what if we staged the chill zone to be a silent zone – not only a place to chill, reflect and maybe rest your mind, but a place explicitly meant to be silent?
+I’ve written about chill zones for conferences in another blog post – could this chill zone be part of a soulworking zone?
+What if we staged the chill zone to be a silent zone – not only a place to chill, reflect, and maybe rest your mind, but a place explicitly meant to be silent?
 Would we then give both the extroverts and the introverts a chance to be comfortable?

-Could you actually talk about networking versus soulworking – the term Hans and I came up with in our discussion?
+Could you actually talk about networking versus soulworking?

 Facilitating is key

-And if you ask of your delegates to do something while networking (reflect upon questions, come up with answers to a task etc.), you should ask the same of the attendees slipping off to the soulworking lounge.
+And if you ask your delegates to do something while networking (reflect upon questions, come up with answers to a task etc.), you should ask the same of the attendees slipping off to the soulworking zone.

-Also, you would want to have the soulworking lounge in an adjacent room to the networking lounge so as not to send the attendees, who wish to use the lounge, to the farthest corner of the hotel.
-You would not want these attendees to feel inferior to the others, but you would want it to be a bit quieter than the networking lounge to accommodate those who are easily distracted by too much noise.
+Also, you would want to have the soulworking zone in an adjacent room to the networking zone so as not to send the attendees, who wish to ‘soulwork’, to the farthest corner of the hotel.
+You would not want these attendees to feel inferior to the others, but you would want it to be a bit quieter than the networking zone to accommodate those who are easily distracted by too much noise.

 Together or apart